Office of Dr Jamie Pollock MD

 Office of Dr Jamie Pollock MD - Pueblo, CO

 Office Of Dr Jamie Pollock Md is an addiction treatment facility situated at 509 Colorado Avenue, Suite C in the 81004 zip code in Pueblo, CO.
 It specializes in Naltrexone treatment.
-Office Of Dr Jamie Pollock Md provides buprenorphine detoxification, naltrexone administration and suboxone prescription.
-Some of the treatment approaches used by Office Of Dr Jamie Pollock Md include trauma counseling, motivational interviewing and substance use counseling approach.
-Office Of Dr Jamie Pollock Md also specializes in detox services and offers Cocaine Detoxification, Opioid Detox and Benzodiazepines Detoxification.
-Office Of Dr Jamie Pollock Md provides outpatient detoxification, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides substance use treatment, detoxification and co-occurring mental health and drug abuse disorders.
-Other addiction treatment offered includes treatment for gambling disorder, treatment for non-substance use addiction disorder and treatment for internet use disorder.
+Office Of Dr Jamie Pollock Md provides relapse prevention from naltrexone, naltrexone administration and suboxone prescription.
+Some of the treatment approaches used by Office Of Dr Jamie Pollock Md include brief intervention, substance use counseling approach and motivational interviewing.
+Office Of Dr Jamie Pollock Md also specializes in detox services and offers Opioid Detox, Methamphetamines Detoxification and Benzodiazepines Detoxification.
+Office Of Dr Jamie Pollock Md provides outpatient treatment, regular outpatient treatment and outpatient detoxification.
+It also provides detoxification, substance use treatment and co-occurring mental health and drug abuse disorders.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder, treatment for gambling disorder and treatment for internet use disorder.

 Address: 509 Colorado Avenue, Suite C, Pueblo, CO 81004